 Survival Distribution

-The Satin Finish special strike coins occupy a middle ground between the two.
-The Philadelphia and Denver mints each had a mintage of 847,361 pieces, and these coins were sold exclusively in sets.
-Although survival data has not been recorded, their collector-oriented sales model suggests that their preservation rate is closer to proof coins than circulation strikes.
+The Satin Finish special strike coins occupy the middle ground.
+Each Philadelphia and Denver issue had a mintage of 847,361 pieces.
+Because these were sold exclusively in collector sets — never circulated — their preservation rate is estimated to be much closer to proofs than to circulation strikes.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)